 You’ll have a total of four sections, the first section as mentioned above is related to user details and will have a ‘follow-up section’ question.

-[Note* Conditional questions in google forms will work for only multiple-choice and dropdown type questions.]
+Note: Logic Conditional branching in Google Forms will work for only multiple-choice and dropdown-type questions.

-- After selecting the option you’ll see dropdown options beside each choice.
+- After selecting that, you’ll see dropdown options beside each choice.

-- You’ll then have to choose from the dropdown which section you want your respondents to lead to if they click on that particular choice.
+- You’ll then have to choose from the dropdown which section you want your respondents to be led to if they choose that particular choice answer.

-Here, you can see I have selected ‘Section 2 Dance Event Registration’ for the first option, the user will be taken to that section.
-So forth, we have to do other options (see the below image).
+Here, you can see I have selected ‘Section 2 Dance Event Registration’ to be led to for the first option, the user will be taken to that section.
+So forth, we have to follow through the other options (see the below image).

-Once we have added successfully created google forms conditional questions, it’s time to check the output.
-To preview the google form, click on the preview button at the top navigation bar.
+Once we have successfully created Google Forms conditional questions, it’s time to check the output.
+To preview the Google form, click on the preview button at the top navigation bar.

 - Fill in the details, and select any of the options from the section 1 question – ‘Which event will you attend?’
-We have selected – ‘No I will not be able to attend any’ option
+We have chosen – ‘No I will not be able to attend any’ option here.

 - It will directly lead us to the ‘Sorry to hear that’ section i.e, the last section.